9/4/19 – 4.56 miles

 We walk over the bridge, all the way to the parked cars then turn around and head back.

-On the way back to White Hall we stop again at another section of the river to cool off and make Mag happy.
+On the way back to White Hall we stop again at another section of the river to cool off and to make Mag happy.
 This portion is more dog friendly and I let him off the leash to run free.

 We spot this awesome house after passing the gnomes and I cannot control myself to not to take a pic.